|Birthname||Jean-Pierre Alfred Xavier Pernaut|

 On 23 June 2007, he married Nathalie Marquay, Miss France 1987, actress and television host, whom he met on the night of the Miss France 2002 pageant.
 They have two children together.
 He is also the father of two children he had with his previous wife, Dominique Bonnet.

 In September 2018, he announced that he had prostate cancer, which forced him to take time off from TF17's newscast.
 He retired on 18 December 2020 at age 70.
 In May 2021, he was diagnosed with a lung cancer and was operated at Georges-Pompidou Hospital Paris in July.
+At the beginning 2022, he was victim of 4 small strokes (due to Covid vaccin?) and then operated again (open-heart).
+He died on 2 March 2022.

 - associate relationship with Dechavanne, Christophe (born 23 January 1958)